hpc4you/hpc4you.github.io/index.md

 4. You can use `nmtui` to set hostname and configure the IP address.

 ## Run hpc4you_toolkit
-Put the file **code** and the package **hpc4you_toolkit-XXX.tgz** into the same folder on the login node.
+Upload the package **hpc4you_toolkit-XXX.zip** to the login node.

-Within the above-mentioned folder, open terminal, run:
+Unzip the package, then open terminal, run:
 ```
 source code
 ```